abusavvy/webfolio/README.md

 # webfolio
-a single page website portfolio that is based on flexbox layou
+a single page website portfolio that is based on flexbox layout